-Today, there are 65.3 million forcibly displaced people worldwide, the highest level since World War II.
-Of these, 21.3 million are refugees – meaning not only have they been forced to leave their homes, but often friends and family, education and career – the result of having to leave their home country.
+According to the United Nations, there are 89.3 million forcibly displaced people worldwide, the highest level since World War II.
+Of these, 21.3 million are refugees – meaning not only have they been forced to leave their homes, but often friends and family, education, and career – the result of having to leave their home country.

 More than half of refugees are children, fleeing violence and worse – while still at risk of exploitation, abuse, and more.
 Many refugee children have been separated from their family or are otherwise unsupported.